kubo-azu/Click-qPCR/README.md

-# Easy-qPCR
+# Click-qPCR
 Ultra-simple tool for interactive qPCR data analysis developed by R and Shiny.

 [Read this document in Japanese (日本語版はこちら)](README_jp.md)

 ## Overview

-Easy-qPCR is a user-friendly Shiny web application designed for the straightforward analysis of quantitative PCR (qPCR) data. **This tool is readily accessible via a web browser at [https://kubo-azu.shinyapps.io/Easy-qPCR/](https://kubo-azu.shinyapps.io/Easy-qPCR/), requiring no local installation for end-users.** It allows users to upload their Ct (threshold cycle) values, perform ΔCt and ΔΔCt calculations, visualize results as bar plots with individual data points, and download both the statistical summaries and publication-quality plots.
+Click-qPCR is a user-friendly Shiny web application designed for the straightforward analysis of quantitative PCR (qPCR) data.

+**This tool is readily accessible via a web browser at [https://kubo-azu.shinyapps.io/Click-qPCR/](https://kubo-azu.shinyapps.io/Click-qPCR/), requiring no local installation for end-users.**

+It allows users to upload their Ct (threshold cycle) values, perform ΔCt and ΔΔCt calculations, visualize results as bar plots with individual data points, and download both the statistical summaries and publication-quality plots.

 For users who prefer to run or modify the application locally, the source code is also available (see Installation and Usage section below).

 This tool aims to simplify common qPCR data analysis workflows, making them more accessible to researchers without requiring extensive programming knowledge.